supercontainers/sc-tutorials/CONDUCT.md

 ---
 layout: page
-title: "Contributor Code of Conduct"
+title: "Code of Conduct"
 permalink: /conduct/
 ---
-As contributors and maintainers of this project, we pledge to follow the [Carpentry Code of Conduct][coc].
+As a workshop that is part of SC23, we will follow the SC23 Code of Conduct.
+Please see the [SC website](https://sc23.supercomputing.org/attend/code-of-conduct/) for details.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following our [reporting guidelines][coc-reporting].

-{% include links.md %}